- Make & Take

 In a good spawning area, adult salmon should be able to reach spawning gravel that has free-flowing water and is free of silt.

-- Identify parts of a salmon stream.
+- Identify each stage of the salmon life cycle.

 - drawing or collage materials